 Prescription drugs are also known as:

 Opioids: Hillbilly heroin, oxy, OC, oxycotton, percs, happy pills, vikes, Apache, China Girl, Goodfella, China White, TNT, Friend, Dance Fever.

 Depressants: barbs, reds, red birds, phennies, tooies, yellows, yellow jackets; candy, downers, sleeping pills, tranks; A-minus, zombie pills.

 Stimulants: Skippy, the smart drug, Vitamin R, bennies, black beauties, roses, hearts, speed, uppers.

 Antidepressants: bars, handle bars, xan bars, xanies, footballs.

-Then there are depressants, such as Valium, Numbutal, and Seconal, they are classed as barbiturates—drugs that are used as sedatives and sleeping pills.
+And there are depressants, such as Valium, Numbutal, and Seconal, classed as barbiturates—drugs used as sedatives and sleeping pills.

-These drugs come in multicolored tablets and capsules or in liquid form.
+These drugs come in multicoloured tablets and capsules or liquid form.

 Difficulty or inability to urinate